ros2/rviz/README.md

 There will be a `setup.bash` file from your ros2 build you can source.
 The current state of this branch requires a from-source build though.

 Install the following Ubuntu packages:

 ```
 apt install libxaw7-dev libgles2-mesa-dev libglu1-mesa-dev qt5-default libyaml-cpp-dev libcurl4-openssl-dev
 ```

-Build `assimp` 3.3.1 from [source](https://github.com/assimp/assimp/archive/v3.3.1.tar.gz) (standard cmake build) as the available Ubuntu package does currently not work.

 Source the setup file before continuing: